Santa Margalida: Neighbouring municipalities

 In the northwest, Santa Margalida is bordered by Muro and Llubí.
 Both of which belong to Es Plà, along with Maria de la Salut, Ariany and Petra to the south.
 In the east, the Torrent de na Borges - the longest stream in Mallorca - forms the border to Artà in the Llevant region.

 Community arrangement

 The municipality of Santa Margalida has three towns.
-The population following figures date from 1 January 2005, and don't include the population outside these settlements, hence the sum of the figures does not add up to the total population of the municipality (Source: INE).
+The following population figures date from 1 January 2005, and don't include the population outside these settlements, hence the sum of the figures does not add up to the total population of the municipality (Source: INE).